datamllab/tods/benchmark/synthetic/README.md

 ## Datasets

 This All of the datasets were generated from the generators.
 Tuning parameters in the generators can get your own datasets.
-The datasets used in the paper is provided in "unidataset" and "multidataset"

 ## Pipeline